 The Republic of South Africa files Annual Reports on Form 18-K with the Securities and Exchange Commission on a voluntary basis.
-The Republic's Annual Report on Form 18-K for the fiscal year ended March 31, 2009 filed with the Commission on December 7, 2009, is hereby incorporated by reference into this prospectus and any accompanying prospectus supplement.
-Each Annual Report on Form 18-K (including all exhibits to the Annual Report) and any amendments to the Form 18-K on Form 18-K/A (including all exhibits) filed with the Commission by the Republic on or subsequent to the date of this prospectus and prior to the termination of any offering of the debt securities and/or warrants to purchase debt securities will be deemed to be incorporated by reference into this prospectus and into any accompanying prospectus supplement and to be a part of this prospectus and of any prospectus supplement from the date of the filing of the Form 18-K or Form 18-K/A and will supersede and replace any prior Form 18-K. As used in this prospectus, the term "Annual Report" will refer to any Form 18-K incorporated by operation of the preceding sentence.
+The Republic's Annual Report on Form 18-K for the fiscal year ended March 31, 2006 filed with the Commission on December 6, 2006 (File No. 033-85866), as amended by the Form 18-K/A filed with the Commission on March 20, 2007 (File No. 033-85866), the Form 18-K/A filed with the Commission on May 8, 2007 (File No. 033-85866) and the Form 18-K/A filed with the Commission on June 4, 2007 (File No. 033-85866), is hereby incorporated by reference into this prospectus and any accompanying prospectus supplement.
+Each Annual Report on Form 18-K (including all exhibits to the Annual Report) and any amendments to the Form 18-K or Form 18-K/A (including all exhibits) filed with the Commission by the Republic on or subsequent to the date of this prospectus and prior to the termination of any offering of the debt securities and/or warrants to purchase debt securities will be deemed to be incorporated by reference into this prospectus supplement from the date of the filing of the Form 18-K or Form 18-K/A and will supersede and replace any prior Form 18-K. As used in this prospectus, the term "Annual Report" will refer to any Form 18-K incorporated in this prospectus not superseded or replaced by operation of the preceding sentence.